Creating an Adapter for a new Widget Technology

 LaxarJS widgets can be created in various integration technologies: While our own widgets are often written in AngularJS, this should not prevent you from using an (MVC) framework of your choice, such as React, Vue.JS, Angular 2 or maybe even Knockout.

 Because widgets communicate through the event bus only, you could rewrite any widget within your application in any framework you like, and none of the other widgets would be any the wiser.
 This is a great way to upgrade step-by-step from an older technology to newer tools, because only a single widget at a time is at risk, not your entire application.

 Of course, to achieve a great user experience, you do not want to include an excessive number of frameworks and libraries into your application: As you add libraries, page load times will increase and with it user satisfaction will suffer.
 However, LaxarJS does not want you to be locked into using any specific implementation technology for your widgets.
 If used appropriately, custom widget adapters can make it easier by leaps and bounds to integrate with legacy code or third-party widgets, simply helping you to be more productive.

-Even if you are not interested in writing your own widget adapter, lecture of this manual is a good way to gain an in-depth understanding on the LaxarJS widget lifecycle.
+Even if you are not interested in writing your own widget adapter, reading this manual is a good way to gain an in-depth understanding of the LaxarJS widget life cycle.

 The Role of Widget Adapters

 The Infrastructure and Tools manual explains how the page controller sets up widgets and activities when entering a page.
 Since that is a somewhat simplified explanation, let us look into it in more detail:

 After entering a page, the page controller has a single static model of all areas on a page, and for each area, a model of its configured widgets.
 The composition parameter names have long been substituted by their values, feature configuration has been expanded, defaults have been applied, and unique widget IDs have been generated.